-What’s happening in Ukraine?
-Post reporters answer your questions.
+‘Did the West misjudge Russia?’
+Your questions about the war in Ukraine, answered.

 Our reporters in Washington, in countries that neighbor Ukraine and on the ground in the face of the Russian advance have been covering the story since Day One.
 We have asked some of them to respond to your questions.

-The Post’s Isabelle Khurshudyan, Shane Harris and Whitney Leaming will answer questions posed by readers on Wednesday at 1 p.m.
-Eastern time.
+The Post’s Isabelle Khurshudyan, Shane Harris and Whitney Leaming are answering your questions now.
 Isabelle is based in Ukraine, Whitney just returned from a month reporting in the country, and Shane reports on national security from Washington.
+Here are some of the questions they’ve answered:

 Tell us what you want to know.
 The question box includes an optional space for your name.
 Your question may be edited for accuracy, length and clarity.